 A list of the schools in the LEA that are eligible for comprehensive support and improvement.

-No schools at DCP Alum Rock are identified for comprehensive support and improvement.
+ECMS has been identified this year for comprehensive support and improvement.

 Support for Identified Schools

 A description of how the LEA has or will support its eligible schools in developing comprehensive support and improvement plans.